FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 distribution to the public at events; to dog owners via renewal licences; to the public by

-Environment Inspectors/Park Wardens; (iii) the dispensing of refills for Castletroy Park and--- 7
+Environment Inspectors/Park Wardens; (iii) the dispensing of refills for Castletroy Park and
+---
+7

 Newcastle West Demesne; (iv) anti-dog poo stencils and signage; and (v) social media